-- best paid themes for WordPress
+- best themes for WordPress

 Chances are that you are going to get an overwhelming amount of junk to sort through in your search listings.